The Castle School Curriculum

 All students study Design Technology until at least the end of Year 9.
 During Years 7/8, all students study modules which ensure they have experience of applying Design Technology principles within Food, Textiles, Resistant Materials, Electronics and Graphics.
 At the end of Year 8, students and parents/carers can indicate a preference for 2 specific areas to focus on in Year 9, and we try to meet these preferences as far as possible.
 However, these 2 areas do not restrict GCSE choices...students are still free to choose GCSEs in any Design Technology area if they wish.

-In Years 10/11, all 5 areas provide GCSE courses, so there are classes in Food, Textiles, Resistant Materials, Graphics and Electronics.
+In Years 10/11, all 5 areas provide GCSE courses, so there are classes in Food, Textiles, Product Design and Electronic Products.

-In the Sixth Form, there are opportunities for students to further develop their skills in any of the 5 GCSE areas.
+In the Sixth Form, there are opportunities for students to further develop their skills in any of the GCSE areas.
 The Design Technology faculty runs A-level courses in Textiles and in Product Design (the latter can lead on from Resistant Materials or Electronics).
-A-level Food is provided by Marlwood School Sixth Form as part of our joint provision, and an A-level Graphics course is provided by our Art Dept.
+A-level Food can be provided and an A-level Graphics course is provided by our Art Dept.

 There are a wide range of extra-curricular opportunities available within Design Technology.
 These include a growing number of STEM and Engineering opportunities, many in conjunction with some of our Premium Partners such as Hyundai and Renishaw.
 We are also working closely with a number of organisations to help promote routes for girls into engineering, as they are an under-represented group within one of Bristol’s major employment areas.